microsoft/AzureTrailblazerAcademy/month2/labs/lab_networking/README.md

-## Step 1: Deploy first Virtual Network
+## Step 1: Deploy the first Virtual Network

 Before following the steps below, make sure you have created a resource group where you will be deploying all the resources for this lab.
 The first resource we'll be depoying is ata-vnet1.